canonical/iot-field-kernel-snap/README.md

 This snap is built out of three components:

-1) The official debian Nezha kernel,
+1) The official Debian Nezha kernel,
-2) An unofficial driver for the RTL8723DS, and
+2) The Debian linux firmware package, and
 3) An initrd built from a minimal Noble base image

 It is intended for use by both the Nezha and Sipeed LicheeRV boards, one very